Skip to content

 9.4M city / 26M capital area

+Study abroad in Seoul works best when you choose by university fit, housing and daily routine, not just the city photo.
 A fast, safe, high-pressure student capital where the real decision is campus area: Sinchon/Hongdae for Yonsei-Sogang, Anam for Korea University, Gwanak for SNU, and budget discipline everywhere.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?